jasonsagar/hello-world/README.md

 First repository
 Alright then!

-This my first venture into the world of coding!
+This is my first venture into the world of coding!
 I hope to come out rich like all the rest of you..in knowledge!